CoreyWarren/coldcmerch.com/react/client/src/features/tips.md

-# Tip #1, Variable names: from reducer to webpage.
+# Tip #1, Variable names: from reducer to webpage

 ## When dispatching code in your containing page, use the same variable names that you declared in your reducer states!